felipegollnick/QatarGollnick22-PowerBI/README.md

 I have also designed the logo of the game.

-You can read about the whole developing proccess in [my page on Medium](https://datagollnick.medium.com/) (still working in an English version of it)
+You can read about the whole developing proccess [on my page on Medium](https://datagollnick.medium.com/). (still working in an English version of it)

 ### [Click here to check Qatar Gollnick 22!](https://app.powerbi.com/view?r=eyJrIjoiYmY2OWQ1NTYtNzIxNi00Y2YxLWJiNjQtNGUwYTk5ZjAyNTk4IiwidCI6ImM3NjIzYmEwLTVlNzAtNDg2My1iODEwLTEzY2RjNDQyY2RlMiJ9)

+Beside of the dashboard you can access on the above URL, I used Flourish to make an interactive data visualization of how the standings unfolded day by day.

+<div class="flourish-embed flourish-chart" data-src="visualisation/14306171"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+Updates were daily.
+But the grand final of the FIFA World Cup is a whole different game (pun intended).
+For this match, I would award much more points to the participant with the right guess than in the other matches.
+So, on each goal, I updated the participants' standings.
+Here's another Flourish animation showing how the action unfolded.